tkatsuki/Flyception2R/README.md

 ```

 ### Part 9.
 Image registration
 Required step.
 This generates the following 3 files, and also returns the corresponding objects.
+One can take advantage of parallel processing by specifying the number of cores to be used.

 * regimgi.tif: registered fly-view image
 * flimgreg.tif: registered fluo-view image